taboca/TelaSocial-Mediator/README.md

-## WHere to go
+# Welcome to TelaSocial Mediator ( Aka feedMediator )

-To read more about the other components, please see http://www.telasocial.com
+To read more about the other components, please see http://www.telasocial.com.

-## Welcome to TelaSocial Mediator ( Aka feedMediator )

 The mediator application is a NodeJS-based app that acts as a middleware agent between a web client ( our use case is a web kiosk ) and the web ( think feeds .)
 It uses a configuration file [1] to fetch remote feeds and it keeps it in the disk so it can be served when the client application requests it.
 In a way it's a subscription as it uses rules from this config file to load the associated feed and save it in the disk from time to time.

 # Installation

-* install Node, with nvm
 * npm install
 * ImageMagick ( some scripts may try to take screenshots )

 # Launching

 Copy your app to a "./app" directory.
 It's expected this directory to have:

     ./app/static
     ./app/scripts